 - If any structure falls down, appears unstable, or extends above the height limit, the exhibitor to whom it belongs will be asked to remove it by the Exhibitions staff.

 - In addition, all displays must reside within the confines of your area.
 Displays behind your table may not impede upon other Exhibitors’ areas nor disrupt traffic flow in case of emergency.

 BlerdCon is a family friendly convention and asks that all exhibitors keep this in mind when setting up their displays.
 The acceptability of displays of adult material is at the sole discretion of the Department Heads of Exhibitions.
 Any materials which are sexually explicit, extremely graphically violent, or otherwise unsuitable for children must be displayed in a manner that keeps minors from seeing them.
 If any of these materials are found left out in the open, or the Exhibitions staff receives complaints, the exhibitor will be asked to remove the material in question.
 If any exhibitor sells inappropriate materials to minors, they will be removed from Exhibitions at BlerdCon.
 They may also be held accountable under state laws.

 While in Exhibitions, all convention, local, state, and federal rules, policies and laws apply.
 Convention rules can be found online on the BlerdCon website and in your program book.

 BlerdCon badges must be worn at all times.
-Persons behind tables within Exhibitions without a badge are subject to removal from the convention without a refund.
+Persons behind tables within Exhibitions without a badge are subject to removal from the convention without refund.